-The Audit Committee met four times in fiscal 2023 with the Company's management and Brown Edwards to review significant financial and accounting matters, internal controls and Brown Edwards' audit results.
+The Audit Committee met five times in fiscal 2024 with the Company's management and the Company's independent auditors to review significant financial and accounting matters, internal controls and the auditors' audit results.
 Each meeting was attended by all sitting members.

 Management is responsible for the Company's internal controls and the accounting and financial reporting functions.
-Brown Edwards is responsible for performing an audit and expressing an opinion in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") on the Company's consolidated financial statements.
-In this context, the Audit Committee met with management and Brown Edwards to review and discuss the September 30, 2023 consolidated financial statements including a discussion of the acceptability and quality of the accounting principles, the reasonableness of critical accounting policies, the clarity of the disclosures in the financial statements and such other matters as are required to be discussed with the Audit Committee under standards established by the SEC and the PCAOB.
+Deloitte is responsible for performing an audit and expressing an opinion in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") on the Company's consolidated financial statements.
+In this context, the Audit Committee met with management and Deloitte to review and discuss the September 30, 2024 consolidated financial statements including a discussion of the acceptability and quality of the accounting principles, the reasonableness of critical accounting estimates, the clarity of the disclosures in the financial statements and such other matters as are required to be discussed with the Audit Committee under standards established by the SEC and the PCAOB.

-The Audit Committee discussed with Brown Edwards their firm's independence from the Company and its management and received written representation from Brown Edwards, in accordance with PCAOB requirements, regarding Brown Edwards' independence.
-The Audit Committee has also reviewed the non-audit services provided by Brown Edwards and determined that such services did not impact independence.
+The Audit Committee discussed with Deloitte their firm's independence from the Company and its management and received written representation from Deloitte, in accordance with PCAOB requirements, regarding Deloitte's independence.
+The Audit Committee has also reviewed the non-audit services provided by Deloitte and determined that such services did not impact independence.

-The Audit Committee considers annually and pre-approves 100% of audit services expenditures, including audit review and attest services, and pre-approves the nature, extent, and cost of all non-audit services provided by Brown Edwards.
-The following table sets forth the aggregate fees billed or expected to be billed by Brown Edwards for the years ended September 30, 2023 and 2022:
+The Audit Committee considers annually and pre-approves 100% of audit services expenditures, including audit review and attest services, and pre-approves the nature, extent, and cost of all non-audit services provided by Deloitte.
+The following table sets forth the aggregate fees billed or expected to be billed by Deloitte, and Brown Edwards, the Company's independent auditor for fiscal 2023, for the years ended September 30, 2024 and 2023, respectively:

-2023 2022
+2024 2023

-Audit Fees \$ 214,161 \$ 212,000
+Audit Fees \$ 415,000 \$ 214,161

-Tax Fees 34,409 36,263
+Tax Fees 34,409

-All Other Fees 80,922 57,583
+All Other Fees 23,097 80,922

-Total Fees \$ 329,492 \$ 305,846
+Total Fees \$ 438,097 \$ 305,846

-Audit Fees include services performed by Brown Edwards related to the audit of the financial statements and quarterly reviews for the years ended September 30, 2023 and 2022.
-Tax Fees include services rendered for federal and state income tax return preparation and other tax strategy consultation.
-All Other Fees includes services rendered in conjunction with audits of the Company's employee benefit plans, comfort letters and other general purposes.
-All services provided by Brown Edwards in 2023 and 2022 were pre-approved by the Audit Committee.
+Audit Fees include services performed by Deloitte and Brown Edwards related to the audit of the financial statements and quarterly reviews for the years ended September 30, 2024 and 2023.
+Tax Fees in 2023 include services rendered by Brown Edwards for federal and state income tax return preparation and other tax strategy consultation.
+All Other Fees in 2024 includes audit research software licenses and engagement expenses and in 2023 includes services rendered in conjunction with audits of the Company's employee benefit plans, comfort letters and other general purposes.
+All services provided by Deloitte and Brown Edwards in 2024 and 2023 were pre-approved by the Audit Committee.

-Based on the Audit Committee's review of Brown Edwards' report to the Audit Committee and discussions with management and Brown Edwards, the Audit Committee recommended to the Board of Directors, and the Board approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023, for filing with the SEC.
-A representative of Brown Edwards is expected to attend the Annual Meeting, and will have a chance to speak or respond to appropriate questions.
+Based on the Audit Committee's review of Deloitte's report to the Audit Committee and discussions with management and Deloitte, the Audit Committee recommended to the Board of Directors, and the Board approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2024, for filing with the SEC.
+A representative of Deloitte is expected to attend the Annual Meeting, and will have a chance to speak or respond to appropriate questions.